THEBEST7192/spotify-tierlist/README.md

    - Adjust **Exploration Depth** (0–20) to start further down Last.fm’s list for more variety
    - Recommendations are based on similar tracks from Last.fm
    - Each recommendation shows which song and tier influenced it
+   - See [RECOMMENDATION_ALGORITHM.md](DOCS_AND_OTHER_INFO\RECOMMENDATION_ALGORITHM.md) for more information

+6. Konami Code
+   - Type the Konami Code (Up, Up, Down, Down, Left, Right, Left, Right, B, A) or search for `wwssadadab` to activate the Konami Code
+   - All song limits are removed (This does not change how the Spotify/LastFM API works*)
+   - You can deactivate the Konami Code effects by activating it again

 ## Technologies Used